zanminkian/git-validator/packages/eslint-config/README.md

 ### Config Builder

-The default config is very strict.
-If you don't like the default config, use `Builder` to customize your own.
+You can use `Builder` class to customize for selecting or omitting some rules.

 ```ts
 import { Builder } from "@fenge/eslint-config";